Prison Legal News:

 The Washington Court of Appeals held that interest which accrues statutorily on legal financial obligations (LFOs) is not dischargeable in bankruptcy proceedings.

 In 1992, Carol Cunningham was convicted of various drug charges and ordered to pay $910.00 in LFOs.
-She ...
+She paid ...

 Interest on Legal Financial Obligations